British Cycling suspends transgender policy

-Transgender athletes no longer able to compete at elite events run by British Cycling
+Transgender women no longer able to compete at elite female events run by British Cycling

 Last updated on .From the section Cycling

-Transgender athletes are no longer able to compete at elite events run by British Cycling after the organisation suspended its current policy.
+Transgender women are no longer able to compete at elite female events run by British Cycling after the organisation suspended its current policy.

 The previous regulations required riders to have had testosterone levels below five nanomoles per litre for a 12-month period prior to competition.